 riginally founded as Future Primitive, Bush was started by Gavin Rossdale (ex-Midnight; vocals/guitar), Nigel Pulsford (ex-King Blank; guitar), Dave Parsons (ex-Transvision Vamp; bass) and Robin Goodridge (ex-Beautiful People; drums).
 Initially they were ignored locally but their luck changed when American label 'Trauma' picked them up as an answer to the recently defunct Nirvana on a competing label.
-Before their debut album, Sixteen Stone (1995), they played at New York's infamous CBGB's and then relocated to the US The album sold extremely well in the US, a nation that was still lost in the grunge haze, to the point that the album made 4 on their charts with Nirvana-esq tracks like Everything Zen (a song first heard on their debut single), Comedown and Testosterone; the tracks helped the album break in the UK a year later.
+Before their debut album, Sixteen Stone (1995), they played at New York's infamous CBGB's and then relocated to the US.
+The album sold extremely well in the US, a nation that was still lost in the grunge haze, to the point that the album made 4 on their charts with Nirvana-esq tracks like Everything Zen (a song first heard on their debut single), Comedown and Testosterone; the tracks helping the album break in the UK a year later.

 The follow-up, Razorblade Suitcase (1997), got them a 1 in the US and finally got a position at home with a 4.
 The album after that, Deconstructed (1997), failed to capitalize fully on the growing success, making only a 36 in the US.
 The Science Of Things (1999) did somewhat better at 11 US/28 UK, an album that was followed by a series of singles, all of which charted in the high 40's in the UK.
 The band's performance at Woodstock '99, however, helped The Science of Things achieve platinum status despite its slow start.

 See More... ⏬